Photo London 2019 Pavilion Commission: ‘Simulations’ by Rachel Louise Brown

 On Brown’s final visit in 2017, she began working with local youngsters, who undergo intense training in order to compete and entertain an audience.
 These individuals included ballerinas, gymnasts and marching bands.
 Simulations is the result of Brown’s four-year-long residency at the Palm Beach Photographic Centre, Florida.

-A satellite exhibition of original photographic prints from Simulations will open at the gallery space within Sea Containers London on May 15th through to June 2019.
-The Pavilion Commission as well as Brown’s satellite exhibition will mark the first presentation of Simulations in the U.K.
+A satellite exhibition of original photographic prints from Simulations will open at the gallery space within Sea Containers London from 15 May 2019.

 Proudly presented by